imofftoseethewizard/plguile3/README.md

 The 0.5.x versions will provide Guile primitives for accessing Postgres' Server Programming Interface so that queries may be made from scheme code.
 In addition, support for arrays, records, and set returning functions will be added.
-Some restructuring of type translations and tests will be required.
-That is, to preserve type information across the scheme environment from SPI call return values to function results, and from function arguments to SPI call arguments, the values will need to be represented more faithfully, and not coerced to a set of scheme values.
-For example, rather than translating a `money` value to an exact integer, it will be wrapped in a `value` record containing `type-oid` and `datum` fields.
-This will normalize and simplify the C call architecture at the expense of complicating the use of values on the scheme side.
-A later implementation phase will analyze the function body to determine data flow and apply syntax transformations to insert type coercions.
-This should preserve both value fidelity and user ergonomics.
-Currently, the first step of this process has been completed, breaking most of the tests.
-The next step is to include a scheme primitive to unbox a boxed datum to a scheme value.
+To return more complex values from a scheme function, and to do so with precision requires providing some tools to the scheme environment.
+At the very least, some equivalent of `::`, such that we could specify `(:: 'int4 expr)`.
+The question is, should this be extended to include converting complex values to tuples, tables, arrays, and etc, possibly recursively applied?
+For example, we could have

+    (:: '(table int8 text (array (record timestamptz float8)) expr)

+for some labeled timeseries data.

+The 0.7.x versions will add support for inline calls, i.e. "do" statements.

-The 0.7.x versions will add support for triggers.
+The 0.9.x versions will add support for triggers.

-The 0.9.x versions will provide function isolation, and initialization and configuration settings.
+The 0.11.x versions will provide function isolation, and initialization and configuration settings.

-The 0.11.x versions will normalize error messages and properly trap and report errors from Guile.
+The 0.13.x versions will normalize error messages and properly trap and report errors from Guile.

-The 0.13.x versions will refine and refactor scruple.scm.
+The 0.15.x versions will refine and refactor scruple.scm.

 ## Requirements